Collections containing primary materials on railroads.

 Glover, J[ohn] M. (1822-1891), Letter, 1884, (C1540)

-To Solon McCoy, White Sulphur Springs, Montana Territory, from Quincy, IL, Feb.
+The papers contain one letter to Solon McCoy, of White Sulphur Springs, Montana Territory, from Quincy, Illinois, Feb.
 27, 1884.
 Glover thanked McCoy for his condolences; praised deceased brother, St. Louisan Samuel T. Glover; and discussed the possibilities of a livestock business with J. Miller in territories or a beef slaughterhouse on the Northern Pacific Railroad.

 Green, A.P.
 (1875-1956), Papers, 1926-1958 (C2960)